microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 # Windows Terminal Session Management

 ## Abstract
-This document is intended to serve as an addition to the [Windows Terminal Process Model 2.0 Spec].
+This document is intended to serve as an addition to the [Process Model 2.0 Spec].
 That document provides a big-picture overview of changes to the entirety of the Windows Terminal process architecture, including both the split of window/content processes, as well as the introduction of monarch/peasant processes.
 The focus of that document was to identify solutions to a set of scenarios that were closely intertwined, and establish these solutions would work together, without preventing any one scenario from working.
 What that docuement did not do was prescribe specific solutions to the given scenarios.

 This document offers a deeper dive on a subset of the issues in [#5000], to describe specifics for managing multiple windows with the Windows Terminal.
 This